skroutz/css-style-guide/README.md

 We split module CSS files into partials, for supporting responsive styles (such as **medium** and **large** viewports), cross browsing styles (such as **IE9** and **IE8**) and **localization** (L10n) adjustments as well.
 Not every module or partial has a respective responsive partial or localized version.

+## Tools

+#### Generate icon fonts
+We use font icons.
+In order to add a new icon we use a [gulp task](https://github.com/nfroidure/gulp-iconfont) and the process is the following:

+1) Add a new `.svg` icon into `app/assets/icons/` with a descriptive file name
+2) Run `yarn icons`

+The task will generate the glyphicon and add the code needed in `schwartz/helpers/_icons.scss`.
+The name of the new `.svg` file, will be prefixed with `icon-` and added in the `$icons` list.

+Always test after.
+A `git diff` will show the new addition and only that.
+Nothing else should change.
+If that's the case, something went wrong.

+Similarly, if you want to remove an icon, you only have to delete the file from `app/assets/icons/` and run `yarn icons`

 ## Misc

 Be consistent.